AmaliaTadevosyan/React-ecommerce/README.md

 # React-ecommerce-task
-React ecommerce project with Redux
+React ecommerce project with Redux and React router.